pitt-crc/crc-service-portal/docs/install/python.md

 Most Redis server instances will work out of the box so long as the connection and authentication values are set correctly in the API settings.

+### SMTP

+The API requires an SMTP server to issue user notifications.
+No specific requirements are imposed on the server itself, only that the connection and authentication values are set correctly in the API settings.

 ### PostgreSQL

 Using PostgreSQL for the application database is strongly recommended.